 Section 1.10 – A member may inspect, copy, or receive a copy of the Membership List only as permitted by law, and only upon certification that any use thereof will be limited to use authorized by law, which certification shall be in the form required by the Board.

 Section 2.3 - Notice of Member Meetings.
-Notice stating the place, date and hour of the meeting and, in case of a special meeting, the purpose(s) for which the meeting is called, shall be delivered to each member not less than ten (10) days nor more than thirty (30) days before the date of the meeting, either personally, by mail, or by electronic means, by or at the direction of the secretary, or by the persons calling the meeting.
+Notice stating the date and hour of the meeting as well as either place or if remote, the means of participating and, in case of a special meeting, the purpose(s) for which the meeting is called, shall be delivered to each member not less than ten (10) days nor more than thirty (30) days before the date of the meeting, either personally, by mail, or by electronic means, by or at the direction of the secretary, or by the persons calling the meeting.
 If mailed, such notices shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his/her address as it appears on the records of the Cooperative, with postage thereon prepaid.
 If transmitted electronically, the notice shall be deemed delivered when transmitted to the electronic mail address or other address provided by the member for electronic communications.
 The failure of any member to receive notice of any annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such annual or special meeting.
-Section

 Section 2.5 - Voting.
 Each member shall be entitled to one vote and not more upon each matter submitted to a vote at a meeting of the members.
 On the issue of sale, lease, or otherwise disposing of all, or substantially all, the property of the Cooperative, the resolution must receive the affirmative vote of at least a majority of all the members of the Cooperative.
 On all other issues, a majority of those members who are voting at any regular meeting, or any special meeting of the members called for that purpose, shall be necessary for the taking of any action, adopting any resolution, or the election of any directors, except as otherwise provided by the law, the Articles of Incorporation or by these bylaws; provided, if more than two persons are running for election as director from the same district, the person receiving the most votes shall be elected.
 Drawing by lots shall resolve, when necessary, any tie votes.
 A joint membership is entitled to one vote and not more upon each matter submitted to a vote at a meeting of the members.